Flexible Moral Hazard Problems with Adverse Selection: Optimal Menus

-We first demonstrate that the range of the type-0 contract can always be extended to the leftmost point, forming a right-truncated interval, and the range of the type-1 contract can always be extended to the rightmost point, forming a left-truncated interval, as stated in Proposition \ref{OM-pp2}.
-Note that this result applies to any feasible menu, not just the optimal ones. \begin{proposition} Take any feasible menu $(a, m, R, \mu)\in \mathcal{F}$ and take $\overline{x}_0:= \sup R_0$ and $\underline{x}_1:= \inf R_1$.
+We first show that the type-0 contract range can always be extended to the leftmost point, yielding a right-truncated interval, while the type-1 contract range can always be extended to the rightmost point, yielding a left-truncated interval, as stated in Proposition \ref{OM-pp2}.
+Note that this result holds for any feasible menu, not only the optimal ones. \begin{proposition} Take any feasible menu $(a, m, R, \mu)\in \mathcal{F}$ and take $\overline{x}_0:= \sup R_0$ and $\underline{x}_1:= \inf R_1$.
 Define

-Under Assumption \ref{OM-as1}, $(a,m,R',\mu)$ with $R' = (R_0',R_1')$ is also feasible. \end{proposition} \begin{proof} See Appendix \ref{MBCF-app-om}. \end{proof} Proposition \ref{OM-pp2} follows from the idea that given a feasible menu $(a,m,R,\mu)$, it is possible to extend $R_0$ leftward and $R_1$ rightward without harming the feasibility of the menu.
-Consider extending the range $R_1$ of the type-1 contract $s_1(\cdot)$ rightward to include higher outputs.
-Since those high outputs are too costly for the type-0 agent, this extension does not make the type-1 contract more attractive to the type-0 agent.
+Under Assumption \ref{OM-as1}, $(a,m,R',\mu)$ with $R' := (R_0',R_1')$ is also feasible. \end{proposition} \begin{proof} See Appendix \ref{MBCF-app-om}. \end{proof} Proposition \ref{OM-pp2} builds on the idea that, for any feasible menu $(a,m,R,\mu)$, one can extend $R_0$ leftward and $R_1$ rightward without affecting feasibility.
+Suppose we extend the range $R_1$ of the type-1 contract $s_1(\cdot)$ rightward to include higher outputs.
+Because such high outputs are prohibitively costly for the type-0 agent, the extension does not make the type-1 contract more attractive to the type-0 agent.
 Similarly, if we extend the range $R_0$ of the type-0 contract $s_0(\cdot)$ leftward, the type-1 agent, who tends to produce higher outputs, would not find the extended type-0 contract more appealing.
+This idea also explains why, in implementing output distributions, only one side of the support boundaries is relevant (Theorem \ref{IMP-pp2}).

-Proposition \ref{OM-pp2} states that at any feasible menu, it does no harm to provide the type-0 (type-1) agent with maximal incentives to produce low-cost, low-return (high-cost, high-return) outputs.
-When applied to the optimal menu, this implies that the principal can attain the optimal expected profit by offering the type-0 agent a contract whose range includes all output levels except for some higher ones, and to the type-1 agent, one that excludes some lower output levels (where the exclusions may not be strict).
+Proposition \ref{OM-pp2} states that, for any feasible menu, it does no harm to provide the type-0 (type-1) agent with maximal incentives to produce low-cost, low-return (high-cost, high-return) outputs.
+Applied to the optimal menu, this means the principal can attain the optimal expected profit by offering the type-0 agent a contract whose range includes all output levels except some higher ones, and the type-1 agent a contract that excludes certain lower levels (where the exclusions may not be strict).